Anita: Speaking Truth to Power

-Anita: Speaking Truth to Power is an 2013 American documentary film, written, directed, and produced by Freida Mock.
+Anita: Speaking Truth to Power is a 2013 American documentary film, written, directed, and produced by Freida Mock.
 It follows Anita Hill, a lawyer who testified against Clarence Thomas's Supreme Court nomination, exposing the problem of sexual harassment around the world.

 The film had its world premiere at the Sundance Film Festival on January 20, 2013.
 It was released on March 21, 2014, by Samuel Goldwyn Films.

 Synopsis

 The film follows lawyer Anita Hill who testifies against Clarence Thomas's Supreme Court nomination, exposing the problem of sexual harassment around the world.
 It also follows Hill after the testimony as she continues to raise awareness of sexual harassment in the workplace.

 Release

 The film had its world premiere at the Sundance Film Festival on January 20, 2013.
 It also screened at the AFI Docs on June 22, 2013.
 In August 2013, Samuel Goldwyn Films acquired U.S. distribution rights to the film.
 It was released on March 21, 2014.